 Evidence in trademark oppositions is by way of sworn written affidavit.
 Evidence filed by one party may be tested by the other party by way of oral cross-examination.
 There are a number of important rules which govern service on the other side, and the validity of the affidavit evidence to prove such things as a) the state of the register (other marks), b) surveys, and c) use of the mark both initially and on an on-going basis.
 It is common practice to include detailed evidence of marketing efforts and expenditures and sales, broken down by year and by geography.

-With respect evidence to prove first use of the mark it is crucial to “show, not tell” first use of the mark with such evidence as invoices and bills of lading.
+For evidence of first use of the trademark it is crucial to “show, don’t just tell”.
+First use must be proved using evidence such as copies of invoices and bills of lading (for goods) and invoices and advertising/marketing for services.
 A great many oppositions are determined because a party does not file evidence compliant with the rules.
 While the rules of evidence may seem like ‘a technicality’ they are of fundamental importance and must be followed.
 The rules of evidence in trademark oppositions exist for good reasons, and they are binding on the hearing officer.
 Accordingly, a party who wants to win must comply with them.

 The opponent must file its evidence within 4 months of the Counterstatement.
 The applicant can request cross-examination within 2 months of receipt of the opponent’s evidence.